benhoyt/betterwalk/README.md

 ```
 System version              Python version    Speed ratio    With -s
 --------------------------------------------------------------------
-Windows 7 64 bit            2.6 64 bit        2.7            5.1
+Windows 7 64 bit            2.6 64 bit        3.1            5.1
-Windows 7 64 bit            2.7 64 bit        2.1            4.3
+Windows 7 64 bit            2.7 64 bit        2.8            4.8
-Windows 7 64 bit            3.2 64 bit        2.8            6.3
+Windows 7 64 bit            3.2 64 bit        3.7            6.9
-Windows 8 64 bit VBox       2.7 64 bit        5.5            8.3
-Windows XP 32 bit           2.7 32 bit        1.1            2.2
+Windows XP 32 bit           2.7 32 bit        1.8            2.8
-Windows XP 32 bit           3.3 32 bit        1.7            4.4
+Windows XP 32 bit           3.3 32 bit        2.5            5.3

+Debian 2.6.32 32 bit        2.6 32 bit        1.8            1.5
-Ubuntu 12.04 64 bit VBox    2.7 64 bit        0.8            0.8
+Ubuntu 12.04 64 bit VBox    2.7 64 bit        1.8            1.5
-Ubuntu 12.04 64 bit VBox    3.2 64 bit        1.4            1.2
+Ubuntu 12.04 64 bit VBox    3.2 64 bit        2.1            1.6

 Mac OS X TODO               2.7 64 bit        TODO
 ```

+Originally I was benchmarking against the actual `os.walk()`, but that uses `listdir()` which is written in C, whereas `iterdir_stat()` is written in pure Python using ctypes.
+So (on Linux) the cost of ctypes was outweighing the speed increase due to not doing the stat.
+So I've changed the benchmark to use a ctypes version of `listdir()` so it's comparing apples with apples.

 Some of these are systems I have running on VirtualBox -- if you can benchmark it on your own similar system on real hardware, send in the results and I'll replace these with your results.

-The fact that it's *slower* on Linux is almost certainly because BetterWalk's technique doesn't give a major speed increase on Linux, and because BetterWalk uses `ctypes` in pure Python to do the system calls (whereas `os.walk` uses `os.listdir` which is written in C), it's actually slightly slower on a tree of this size.
-On larger directories (`/usr`, for example) I see a speed ratio of about 1.1.

 Note that the gains are less than the above on smaller directories and greater on larger directories.
 This is why `benchmark.py` creates a test directory